grascovit/rails-interview-project/README.md

 ## Project Setup

-Clone this repo locally, and from the top-level directory run:
+Fork then clone this repo locally, and from the top-level directory run:

 `bundle install`